Man regains use of arms and hands with stem cell therapy

 In 2016, Kris Boesen suffered a devastating cervical spine injury when he was just 20 years old.
 The injury happened after a serious car accident in Bakersfield, USA, which left him paralysed from the neck down.
 It was expected that he would remain paralysed for life.

-However his parents were given new hope when they found out Kris could qualify for a clinical study at Keck Medical Centre, of the University of California (USC).
+However his parents were given new hope when they found out Kris could qualify for a clinical study at Keck Medical Center, of the University of California (USC).
 The study involved injecting its patients with a treatment made from stem cells, directly into the cervical spinal cord.

 This engineered stem cell therapy, known as AST-OPC1 has the ability to develop into and protect nerve cells in the central nervous system.
 Thus reversing the damage caused to spinal injury patients.